Serenula/Fander/README.md

 # Fander

 **Fander** is a web app that aims to catalogue Cai Fan/Png stalls island wide.
-The app allow users to discover, rate and reivew stalls and also, submit stalls to the app too!
+The app allow users to discover, rate and review stalls and also, submit stalls to the app too!
 Find all the amazing cai fan near you using Fander today!

 **Landing Page**
 ![Landing Page](/frontend/image/fander_landing.png)